glennhickey/progressiveCactus/README.md

 ### Resuming existing jobs

-Progressive Cactus will try whenever possible to resume previsouly started jobs.
-If it detects a jobTree/ subdirectory in the working directory with evidence of an incomplete run, it will try to use jobTree's resume functionality to pick up exactly where it left off.
-If this behavior leads to problems, or is not desired, then it can be prevented by removing the jobTree subdirectory.
-Casual users are advised to just remove it.

 If Progressive Cactus detects that some sub-alignments in the working directory have already been successfully completed, it will skip them by default.
 For example, if the last attempt crashed when aligning the human-chimp ancestor to gorilla, then rerunning will not recompute the human-chimp alignment.
 To force re-alignment of already-completed subalignments, use the `--overwrite` option or erase the working directory.

 Progressive Cactus will always attempt to rerun the HAL exporter after alignmenet is completed.
 Even if the alignment has not changed.